RandomRandomnessAnon/PIWalletGeneartor/readme.md

 Three seperate scripts:

 DecodeWallet.js - Inputs your existing PI Wallet's 24-word mneomic and returns it's public/secret key pair
+> [!NOTE]
+> You must have an existing wallet on the PI Network to create a new wallet from.
+This will be used in CreateWalletOnPiNetwork.js

 WalletKeyGen.js - generates a 24-word mnemonic as well as public/secret key pair